PoCInnovation/Workshops/ai/1.Python_numpy_basics/README.md

 - understand broadcasting concept
 - vectorize code

-## Qu'est ce Jupyter Notebook  :book:
+## What is Jupyter Notebook :book:

-Jupyter Notebook permet de travailler par cellules.
-Modifiez les cellules pour réussir les exercices.
+Jupyter Notebook allows you to work by cells.
+Modify the cells to pass the exercises.
-Puis executez les cellules en cliquant sur le bouton play ou bien avec le raccourci : ```shift + entrée```
+Then execute the cells by clicking on the play button or with the shortcut: ``shift + enter``.
-On reconnait les fichiers notebook avec l'extension :  ```.ipynb```.
+Notebook files are recognized by the extension: ``.ipynb``.

-## Comment utiliser Jupyter Notebook ?
+## How to use Jupyter Notebook?

-- Clonez le repo workshop à la racine.
+- Clone the workshop repository.
-- effectuer la commande : ```pip3 install jupyter notebook```
+- run the command: ``pip3 install jupyter notebook``
-- vous pouvez installer l'extension VSCode : Jupyter (facultatif)
+- you can install the VSCode extension: Jupyter (optional)
-- lancez un serveur local avec la commande : ```jupyter notebook```
+- start a local server with the command: ``jupyter notebook``.